hzqst/MetaHookSv/BPhysicsDoc.md

 "40000" for magnitude of force to pull ragdoll up.

-"-24" for offset of barnacle Z axis in GoldSrc world.
+"4" for final height (Z axis) offset of rigidbody height limit in GoldSrc world.

+"16" for initial height (Z axis) offset to "4", the initial offset is 4 - 16 = -12

-** This example line creates a "dof6" constraint for "LLeg2", pulling "LLeg2" up with a power/force of 40000 N. "LLeg2" can go up to (barnacle.z - 24) at most. **
+** This example line creates a "dof6" constraint for "LLeg2", pulling "LLeg2" up with a power/force of 40000 N. "LLeg2" can go up to (barnacle.z - 12) at initial. **

-##### example2: Pelvis  chew     0  0  0     5000     1.0
+##### example2: Pelvis  chewforce     0  0  0     8000     1.0  0

 "Pelvis" for the name of rigidbody to apply impulse on

 "0" "0" "0" for local offset X, Y, Z from origin of Pelvis, aka center.

-"5000" for magnitude of impulse to pull ragdoll up.
+"8000" for magnitude of impulse to pull ragdoll up.

 "1.0" for every 1 second the Pelvis is applied a impulse of 5000 unit.

+0 for nothing.

-** This example line applies an impulse of 5000unit to "Pelvis" every 1 second only when barnacle is chewing. **
+** This example line applies an impulse force of 8000 to "Pelvis" every 1 second only when barnacle is chewing. **

+** Warning : there must be a rigidbody named "Pelvis" to get barnacle-ragdoll work correctly. **

+##### example2: Pelvis  chewlimit     0  0  0     0     1.0  3

+"Pelvis" for the name of rigidbody to apply impulse on

+"0" "0" "0" for local offset X, Y, Z from origin of Pelvis, aka center.

+"0" for nothing.

+"1.0" "3" for every 1 second the Pelvis's Z axis limit is added by 3.

+** This example line raise the Z axis limit of "Pelvis" every 1 second with 3 units in GoldSrc world. **

 ** Warning : there must be a rigidbody named "Pelvis" to get barnacle-ragdoll work correctly. **